civican/legisinfo/44-1/bills/C-33/bill_text.md

 The directors of a port authority must submit its borrowing plan to the Minister within one year after the later of the day on which this section comes into force and the day on which its letters patent are issued and, after that, in accordance with the schedule set out in its letters patent.

-> **Explanatory Note**:
-> Existing text of section 30.1:
-> *Existing Text*:
-> > The directors of a port authority that is subject to a code governing its power to borrow shall certify to the Minister that the borrowing policy is in compliance with the code.
-> > If there are any changes in respect of the borrowing policy, the directors of the port authority shall certify to the Minister that the policy remains in compliance with the code.
-> > The directors of the port authority shall provide a copy of the borrowing policy to the Minister if the Minister requests one.

 ### Section 110

 The Act is amended by adding the following after section 33: